brabect1/risc8/doc/risc8doc.md

     | 0111                     | SWAP                     | {A[3:0], A[7:4]}         |
     +--------------------------+--------------------------+--------------------------+

-Figure 4.1 ALU Operations

-Note that an Add with carry instruction is absent.
-All RISC8 instructions must use this basic set of supported operations.

 10 Instruction Decoder
 ----------------------

-Instruction Decoding is implemented in the dec.v Verilog module.
-It is purely combinatorial.
-It is specifically implemented as a large Verilog **casex** statement; one or two case clauses per instruction (many instructions are broken into the d=0 and d=1 cases).
+Instruction Decoding is implemented in the `dec.v` module.
+It is purely combinational.
+It is specifically implemented as a large Verilog `casex` statement; one or two case clauses per instruction (many instructions are broken into the d=0 and d=1 cases).
 Its outputs is a set of decodes used for various control purposes described below.

-An instruction begins to be executed once it is registered into the INST register.
-This occurs every cycle, except when a branch is taken (more on this later).
+An instruction begins to be processed once it is registered into the INST register.
+This occurs every `q4` cycle, except when a branch is taken (more on this later).
 The RISC8 has 33 instructions.
 The Instruction in the INST register is 12-bits wide.
 Several fields are frequently defined in instructions, including the F, K and B fields.
 These subfields are created in the core from the original 12 INST register bits.
-The Instruction Set summary figure from the 16C57 data sheet follows for
+The instruction set summary from the 16C57 data sheet appears in ... ***TBD***
-reference:

-Each instruction implies a particular set of control signals for controlling, ALU source inputs, PC updating, Status register write enables, Register File addresses, etc. These control signals are encoded in one place in the module, idec.v.
-This module produces 15 control outputs.
+Each instruction implies a particular set of control signals for controlling, ALU source inputs, PC updating, Status register write enables, Register File addresses, etc. The Instruction Decoder is where these control signals get decoded from the instruction.
+The result is 15 control outputs.

 The Instruction Decoder controls what goes into the ALU and what operation the ALU performs.
 The ALU has two input ports; A and B. The A and B inputs are in turn driven by multiplexors which select from either W, SBUS, K or the BD vector for ALUA, or from W, SBUS, K or the literal 00000001.
-Almost all data that will be written back to the register file goes through the ALU.
-Frequently, particular ALU operations all the transfer of data.
-Use these ALU "tricks" allows us to minimize the number of buses in the design.
+Almost all data that will be written back to the register file goes through the ALU, even if no ALU operation is really needed.
+Use of these ALU "tricks" allows us to minimize the number of buses in the design.
 For example, to clear a register, the W register is XORed with itself in order to obtain 00000000.
 Likewise, another trick is to OR data with itself in order to simply "copy" the